 6. What is baby-led weaning?

 Baby-led weaning (BLW) adds complementary foods to a baby’s diet of breast milk or formula.
 BLW facilitates the development of age-appropriate oral motor control while maintaining eating as a positive, interactive experience.
 Baby-led weaning allows babies to control their solid food consumption by “self-feeding” from their first experience with solid food.
 The term weaning does not refer to giving up breast milk or formula, but rather introducing foods other than breast milk or formula.
 Choosing the right baby bowl can play an essential role in baby-led weaning, as exciting colors and designs contribute to a positive mealtime experience.

 Creating a positive mealtime experience is more than just feeding your child.
-It is critical to babies and toddlers learning socialization, healthy eating habits, independence, and table manners.
+It is critical to babies and toddlers to learn socialization, healthy eating habits, independence, and table manners.
 The right baby bowl can help support a lifetime of healthy eating habits and make your already challenging job as a parent easier by facilitating clean-up and meal preparation.

 I reviewed the bowls on this list with an eye for visual appeal, design, durability, and safety.
-Any of these bowls or combinations of the bowls will serve you well in your mission to encourage a positive mealtime experience.
+Any of these bowls, or combinations of the bowls, will serve you well in your mission to encourage a positive mealtime experience.

 You may also like our other product reviews…